 Spin-Off: United Front Games was found to have registered a trademark for "Triad Wars", leading to no small amount of speculation on the Internet, after which UFG officially confirmed that "it's another game in the Sleeping Dogs universe".

-Straight Gay: In a few instances, a male character you're buying something from (such as the rug seller at K-Bar) will hit on you during the conversation.
-Wei doesn't seem bothered by it.
+Straight Gay: In a few instances, a male character you're buying something from (such as the rug seller at K-Bar) will hit on Wei during the conversation.

 Suicidal Overconfidence: No mission enemies will ever flee from Wei, even if they've already witnessed him hack up five of their buddies with a machete.
 This applies to some driving missions too, in which Wei can explode all the pursuing cars and motorcycles he wants - more will keep coming.
 The only exceptions are in Drug Bust side missions, where you need to defeat a certain number of respawning mooks to proceed.
 When you've hit the limit, any survivors will run away.